avlakh/space-travel/README.md

 I was inspired by YouTube CSS guru Kevin Powell that covered this challenge in one of his videos.
 I decided to improve this project by having it run as Vue application.
 Also, this was the first time I used mobile-first approach which was exciting!

-List of technologies used: Vue3, Vue Transition, Vanilla JS, Mobile-first, SCSS, RWD optimized, Grid
+List of technologies used: Vue3, Vue Transition, Vite, Vanilla JS, Mobile-first, SCSS, RWD optimized, Grid

 Let me know if something could be improved.
 Cheers!